-As discussed further in Note 3, The Reverse Recapitalization and Related Transactions, the Business Combination is accounted for as a reverse recapitalization of equity structure.
-Pursuant to U.S. GAAP, the Company recasts its Consolidated Statements of Convertible Preferred Stock and Stockholders' Equity from December 31, 2020 to the Closing Date, the total stockholder's equity (deficit) within the Company's Consolidated Balance Sheet as of December 31, 2021 and the weighted average outstanding shares basic and diluted for the year ended December 31, 2021 by applying the recapitalization retroactively.
+As discussed further in Note 4 The Reverse Recapitalization and Related Transactions, the Business Combination is accounted for as a reverse recapitalization of equity structure.
+Pursuant to U.S. GAAP, the Company recasts its Consolidated Statements of Stockholders' Equity from December 31, 2020 to the Closing Date, the total stockholder's equity within the Company's Consolidated Balance Sheet as of December 31, 2021 and the weighted average outstanding shares basic and diluted for the year ended December 31, 2021 by applying the recapitalization retroactively.